How to Concatenate Numbers in Excel (4 Quick Formulas)

 Read More: How to Concatenate and Keep Currency Format in Excel

-To concatenate two percentage values, we have to again specify the format of the numeric values and the percentage symbol (%) with the TEXT function.
-The procedure is the same as described in the previous method where we had to define the dollar symbol and the format of the numeric amounts.
+To concatenate two percentage values, we again have to specify the format of the numeric values and the percentage symbol (%) using the TEXT function.
+Apart from changing the ‘$’ format to ‘%’, the formulas are the same as in Example 4 above.

 Combine Percentage Numbers in Excel